Flag desecration: Austria

-In Austria flag desecration is illegal under §248 Strafgesetzbuch.
-Offenders can be fined or punished with up to 6 months of imprisonment.
-Under §317 Strafgesetzbuch desecration of flags of foreign states or international organizations can be punished if Austria maintains diplomatic relations with them or belongs to the respective organization.
+In Austria, section 248 of the federal law criminal code states that flag desecration in public is illegal.
+Section 248 deals specifically with maliciously insulting, disparaging or degrading a flag, emblem or anthem of the republic or one of its federal states; section 317 does the same of for those of foreign states or international organizations.
+Punishment in both cases is imprisonment for up to six months, or a fine.

+Azerbaijan

+The Criminal Code of Azerbaijan, Article 324, penalizes desecration of the national flag or state emblem with imprisonment for up to one year.

 Belgium

-Flag desecration is not forbidden by Belgian law.
+Flag desecration is not illegal in Belgium.
 Flemish nationalists have burned Belgian flags on at least one occasion.

 Brazil

 Brazilian law number 5700, chapter V, from 1971, concerns respect and the national flag:

 Article 30 states that, when in the flag is being marched or paraded (for example, when the national anthem is being played), everyone present must take a respectful attitude, standing in silence.
 Males must remove any head coverings.
 Military personnel must salute or present arms according to their corps' internal regulations.

-Article 31 states that it is prohibited:
+Article 31 states that people are prohibited from:

 Article 32 states that flags in a bad condition must be sent to the nearest military unit for incineration on Flag Day according to ceremonial procedures.

 Article 33 states that, except at diplomatic missions such as embassies and consulates, no foreign flag may be flown without a Brazilian flag of the same size in a prominent position alongside it.

 Chapter VI of the law states, in article 35, that the act of a civilian breaking this law is considered a misdemeanor, punished with a fine of one to four times the highest reference value active in the country, doubled in repeated infringement cases.
 In the Brazilian Armed Forces' Military Penal Code, article 161, a soldier, airman or seaman who disrespects any national symbol is punished with one to two years' detention; officers may be declared unsuitable for their rank.
+In other words, the desecration of a flag is illegal in Brazil and punishable by one month of imprisonment and a fine of up to ten reais.

+Bulgaria

+The desecration of any national symbol, including the national flag, is a crime in Bulgaria, which is punishable by up to two years of imprisonment and a fine of up to €1,600.